Zili125935/semi_auto_process/README.md

 ```
 * Note - \
 Please note if the folder name is changed, you have to change the command as well.\
-For example, if the 'Sunshine Act' has be changed to 'Sunshine', the first command will be\
+For example, if the folder 'Sunshine Act' has be changed to 'Sunshine', the first command will be\
 ```cd Desktop\Sunshine\semi_auto_process```

 ### 2. Daily Use - Clearcorrect